sanikasurose/typing-test/README.md

-# 🧠 Typing Test (v1.1.1)
+# 🧠 Typing Test (v1.2.0)

-A lightweight, terminal-based speed typing test built with Python and the curses library.
+A lightweight, terminal-based speed typing test built with Python and the `curses` library.
-This version introduces **accuracy tracking and mistake counting**, making the test behave more like real-world typing platforms.
+This version introduces typing analytics, including per-character mistake tracking and keystroke timing analysis, making the test closer to professional typing platforms.

-The program displays a target sentence, highlights keystrokes in real time (green for correct, red for incorrect), calculates **words-per-minute (WPM)**, and reports **accuracy and mistakes** at the end of each test.
+The program displays a target sentence, highlights keystrokes in real time (green for correct, red for incorrect), calculates words-per-minute (WPM), and reports accuracy, mistakes, and typing statistics at the end of each test.

 ---

 ## ✨ Features
 - Real-time per-character accuracy highlighting
 - Live WPM (words per minute) calculation
-- Typing accuracy percentage
+- Typing accuracy percentage based on total keystrokes
-- Mistake counting
+- Mistake counting (not undone by backspacing)
+- Per-character mistake analytics (top problem keys)
+- Average keystroke delay tracking
 - Randomized text selection from `text.txt`
 - Non-blocking input handling for smooth UI
 - Modular architecture with clear separation of logic and UI